TheThingSystem/node-pixelpusher/README.md

       // indicates that the actual number of pixels is pixelsPerStrip/3,
       // each pixel is encoded as 9 octets
       //     first three octets are R, G, and B
-      //     next three octets is the orange value expressed as a 24-bit LE-encoded value
+      //     next three octets is the orange value (three times)
-      //     next three octets is the white  value expressed as a 24-bit LE-encoded value
+      //     next three octets is the white  value (three times)

     } else if (strip[x].flags & 0x2) { // wide pixels